CRF250RX Features

 Showa® spring fork

-Valved specifically for off-road riding, the 49mm Showa® fork features a conventional spring with a 39mm piston diameter and a 25mm rod diameter.
-It’s designed to provide a smooth and comfortable feel while effectively preventing bottoming out under heavy loads, such as large bumps, roots, or rocks.
+Valved specifically for off-road riding, the 49mm Showa fork uses a conventional spring design with a 39mm piston and a 25mm rod.
+It is designed to give the rider a supple feel while still providing the hold-up needed to resist bottoming under heavy loads like big jumps, bumps, or ruts.

 Rear suspension

-Our Pro-Link® design gives it 12.3 inches of suspension travel and a lightweight spring, resulting in a plush, controlled ride.
+Pro-Link® rear suspension offers 12.1 inches of travel and a lightweight spring for a plush and controlled ride.

 18-inch rear wheel